 Balanitis can also be caused by the chemicals in soap, condoms, or lubricants.
 Men with diabetes are more likely to get balanitis.

 Your doctor may suggest a cream that usually clears up the problem within 2 weeks.
 You can prevent balanitis by keeping your penis clean.
 You also can help prevent it by not using products that cause irritation.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?

+Be safe with medicines.
 Take your medicine exactly as prescribed.
 If your doctor prescribed antibiotics, take them as directed.
 Do not stop taking them just because you feel better.
 You need to take the full course of antibiotics.

 If latex condoms irritate your penis, try other condoms that are made for sensitive skin.
 Your doctor can help you make a good choice.